TelerikAcademy/Design-Patterns/Exam/2017-06/Criteria.md

     - Yes (1 point)
     - No (0 point)

-3. Engine class receives ILogger (interface) instead of FileLogger (concrete class).
+3. Engine class receives ILogger (interface) instead of FileLogger (concrete class) or the ILogger is removed due to the use of ILoggerInterceptor.
     - Yes (1 point)
     - No (0 point)